ardilamorin/ardilamorin.github.io/_posts/2019-06-24-books-for-UX-designers.md

 published: true
 ---

-A list of books for UX designers, categorissed based on experience level, wether you are starting out (or transitioning towards UX), a seasoned Designer, or a new Manager.
+A list of books for UX designers, categorised based on experience level, wether you are starting out (or transitioning towards UX), a seasoned Designer, or a new Manager.

 ---
 I am creating this list for my self (and for you of course) and because is a question I get often from people wanting to make the transition to UX Design.
 These are books that I have read and found useful.
 I have categorised them according to the moment your are in your career and the different roles and challenges you may face along the way.